 UNE Library’s Research Advisory and Engagement Services (RAES) will be holding a series of workshops covering a variety of topics across the research lifecycle helping you to find and manage reference materials, select publishers, measure your impact and engagement, disseminate your work online, and manage your research data.

 - workshops will be throughout 2018 in the Dixson Library Training Lab.

 - dates listed below will be updated regularly when the class listings are renewed.

 Post-graduate students, researchers, and academics from across all schools are welcome and encouraged to attend.

-Thursday, 16 November 2017, 2:00–3:00 PM, Dixson Library Training Lab
+Tuesday, 16 October 2018, 10:00 AM-12:00 PM, Dixson Library Training Lab

 Making your research impactful, engaging, and visible is greatly assisted by the choices you make for publishing.
 Does your intended publisher target the right audiences?
 Can you work be found easily?
 Does your intended publisher have proven past performance?
 The Dixson Library will provide advice on various aspects of strategic publishing including predatory publishing, open access and open data, database indexing, and journal rankings.

-A broad set of online profile tools are available to researchers, but using them in a consistent and effective manner can seem like a steep learning curve.
+A broad set of online profiling and engagement tools are available to researchers, but using them in a consistent and effective manner can seem like a steep learning curve.
 Mastering the basics of research profile tools can have a significant positive outcome for your research career.
 The Dixson Library will take a look at a variety of online author profile apps that help researchers disseminate and discuss their work, communicate with the wider research community, and find potential collaboration partners.